11 Held, Drugs Recovered - UrduPoint

 11 Held, Drugs Recovered

-SARGODHA, (UrduPoint / Pakistan Point News - 23rd Feb, 2025) Police arrested 11 alleged criminals from various parts of the district on Sunday and recovered contraband from them.
+SARGODHA, (UrduPoint / Pakistan Point News - 26th Feb, 2025) Police arrested 11 alleged criminals from various parts of the district on Wednesday and recovered drugs from them.

 The arrested accused were identified as Inam, Wasim, Rashid, Imran, Kamran, Sami, Tahir, Kaleem, Waleed,